 4: Finding Efficiencies

-5: Appetite Awareness
+5: Risk Appetite Awareness

 IRM assessments allow senior management to determine the best possible options to mitigate the identified risk issues, and in doing so clarify an organization’s strategy and their overall appetite and comfort level with their business risks.
+With an integrated risk management program, risk appetites are documented (and centralized) for alignment with the business, preventing miscommunication and limiting misunderstandings.

 6: Project Prioritization

-7: Comprehensive Views
+7: Comprehensive and Holistic Views of Risk

 8: Third-Party Trust